 MDM Phase IV – Beyond BYOD

 Most users today spend increasingly more time on their mobile devices during the course of their working day.
-Businesses are reaping the benefits of an increasingly mobile, remote, geographically spread out workforce and leverage mobile applications, adaptive security controls based on user profile, location, connection type, etc. is redefining the traditional architecture and boundaries of an enterprise network.
+Businesses are reaping the benefits of an increasingly mobile, remote, geographically spread out workforce and leverage mobile applications, adaptive security controls based on the user profile, location, connection type, etc. is redefining the traditional architecture and boundaries of an enterprise network.

 Here are a few areas that would see the traditional MDM industry transform over the next few years.

-A. Integration with AI Voice Controlled IoT Devices
+A. Integration with AI Voice-Controlled IoT Devices

-B. AI Powered – Password Less Authentication
+B. AI-Powered – Password Less Authentication

 C. IAM Alignment

 A growing number of SaaS applications such as Google Drive, Skype, O365, Box, etc. that have both commercial and personal versions.
-Organizations struggle to manage these application using a standard MDM application as most users are able to download these apps from the various app stores and configured them easily.
+Organizations struggle to manage these applications using a standard MDM application as most users are able to download these apps from the various app stores and configured them easily.
 This issue is further complicated by the Federal Fair Labor Standards Act (FLSA) and certain State Labor Laws concerning ‘unreasonable’ working hours for non – exempt employees.
 How do you restrict a ‘corporate’ app that a user can download and configure themselves, but used for business purposes?

 Identity & Access Management (IAM) solutions will increasingly be used in place of or in tandem with MDM to restrict access based on user role, job type.
-IAM solutions can provision / de-provision access, apply adaptive multi factor authentication better than most MDM solutions.
-IAM vendors now choose MDM as their preferred multi – factor authentication solution.
+IAM solutions can provision / de-provision access, apply adaptive multi-factor authentication better than most MDM solutions.
+IAM vendors now choose MDM as their preferred multi-factor authentication solution.
 This can also be used to enforce security policy, perform device integrity checks, and mobile threat analysis & prevention.